Georgetown Law Pro Bono Program

 In addition to one-time or shorter-term pro bono opportunities, students may also engage in longer-term work with local organizations through an internship or externship.
 Externships frequently take place during the academic year and are performed for academic credit (be aware that work completed for credit does not count toward the Georgetown Law Pro Bono Pledge; however, hours above and beyond those credited may be counted).
 Internships, often taking place over the summer on a voluntary basis or supported by a stipend, can be a great way to develop legal skills, experience and relationships.
 See the Georgetown Law Pro Bono Pledge FAQs for guidance as to what summer work may qualify for Pledge recognition.

 • Symplicity — This site lists postings for paid and unpaid internships and externships.
 The listings in Symplicity have been sent to Georgetown by employers actively recruiting for the semester or the summer.
 (Note: 1Ls will not be able to look at Symplicity internship listings until on or about October 15 due to NALP guidelines.)
 When you log onto the site, select the “Jobs” tab and search from there for possible placements of interest.
-For guidance on how to approach an organization about a pro bono arrangement, contact the Pro Bono Coordinator in OPICS.
+For guidance on how to approach an organization about a pro bono arrangement, contact the Pro Bono Director(This link opens in a new tab) in OPICS.

 • PSJD — This site lists announcements for internships and projects with domestic and international non-profit organizations and government agencies.
 In addition, PSJD is a great resource for identifying organizations that engage in the type of work in which you are interested.
 To access the PSJD database you will need to create a user name and password the first time you visit the site.

 Keep in mind that these databases are only a starting point.
 There are many other area public service oriented organizations that don’t actively recruit.
-If you don’t feel drawn to any of the positions listed online, or if you are passionate about an issue that you don’t see represented, please contact the Pro Bono Coordinator.
-OPICS has extensive experience working with local organizations and agencies, and has contacts with many Georgetown friends and alumni who can assist you in finding a placement that is a good match for you and the organization.
+If you don’t feel drawn to any of the positions listed online, or if you are passionate about an issue that you don’t see represented, please contact the Pro Bono Director.
+OPICS has extensive experience working with local organizations and has contacts with many Georgetown friends and alumni who can assist you in finding a placement that is a good match for you and the organization.